dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/duplicateCurrentTab/README.md

-## Allow duplicate a tab with one shortcut
+## Allow to duplicate current tab with one shortcut

 | CATEGORY 		| PROGRAM | STATUS 	 |